cobylk/cobylk.io/content/index.md

 - *November 2024* — Our [activation steering data extraction](Research/caa_data_extraction) project placed 7th in the [LLM Privacy Contest](https://llm-pc.github.io/) at NeurIPS
 - *May 2015* — I am very excited to announce that I have graduated 2nd grade.
 ### Random stuff
-In lieu of [actual content](tooltip:Which would take lots of time and effort to produce) (for the time being), I decided that the below would be better than more blankness.
+In lieu of [actual content](tooltip:which would, alas, take time and effort to produce that I do not currently have, for the time being), I decided that the below would be better than more blankness.

 Here is a panoramic view I captured from the top of [Quandary Peak](https://en.wikipedia.org/wiki/Quandary_Peak).
 ![mountains](mountains.jpg)